coltonstearns/dynamic-gaussian-marbles/README.md

 * **`dataset.json`:** A JSON file providing dataset-level information like the number of images and image names.
 </details>

-### Running on Your Own Monocular Videos
-Coming soon!

 ## Evaluating Pretrained Models